Table of Contents

 Team Managers

-Team Managers are responsible for who's on a team and each team member's role.
+Team Managers are responsible for who's on a team and assigning each member's role.
 Managers can:

 The Team Manager role is valuable when working with translation agencies.
 Assign someone from the agency to be a Team Manager, and they can then invite their translators to work on your projects and assign them different roles.